joshi-4/JSSetup/README.md

-# JSSetup
+# New Node JS Development Enc Setup

+## VS Code Extensions
+1. EsLint
+2. Prettier
+3. Npm Intellisense
+4. Powershell
+5. Document This
+6. Rest Client
+7. Live Server

 ESlint will show all types of error messages on vscode.

-Steps To use EsLint in vscode
+## Steps To use EsLint in vscode
 1. Install EsLint Cli Globally
     `npm i -g eslint-Cli`